A personal website for students and parents

 Why pyramidion

 It took great ingenuity and hard teamwork to the ancient Egyptians to build pyramids and complete them by placing the uppermost stone—the pyramidion.
-They taught about the square tool they were using to calculate the maximum ramp angle to a visitor—Pythagoras—who generalised the idea into a theorem.
+They showed an ancient square tool they were using to estimate the maximum ramp angle to a visitor—Pythagoras—who generalised the idea in a theorem.

 Given the right guidance, a fundamental question always is: how fast can students realise on their own the way ahead, and how far can they reach?